yifanlicode/rrccoding/2010_PMandAgileAnalysis/notes/week1.2_PM_framework.md

-A Project Stakeholder is an individual or organization involved in a project, or those whose interests may be positively or negatively affected as a result of project execution or completion.
+A Project **Stakeholder** is an individual or organization involved in a project, or those whose interests may be positively or negatively affected as a result of project execution or completion.

+Different stakeholders may have competing needs and expectations.

+The Project Manager is accountable to the project.
+A successful project manager